 The jury selects the winner of the award by following a two-step process:

-2. The jury will, if necessary, organise a question and answer session, most likely via telephone conference, prior to the selection of the winner (in May/June 2019 – date to be confirmed).
+2. The jury will, if necessary, organise a question-and-answer session, most likely via online conference, prior to the selection of the winner (in June / July 2022 – date to be confirmed).

 The finalists’ entries will be promoted on www.ufi.org and there will be significant press coverage in major international tradeshow publications, including UFI Info.
-In addition, the winner will receive free access to the UFI Congress in Bangkok (Thailand) in November 2019.
+In addition, the winner will receive complimentary registration to join and present at the UFI Global Congress 2022.

 Please contact Christian Druart, Secretary of the UFI Sustainable Development Working Group, for any questions and advice (email@example.com).